stephanie-castelblanco/stephanie-castelblanco.github.io/projects/EmpoweringParents.md

   - computers
   - software
   - parents
-summary: "project provides computer skills to parents, enhancing digital skills, and online safety practices."
+summary: "Project provides computer skills to parents, enhancing digital skills, and online safety practices."
 ---

 <img class="img-fluid" src="../img/learn.png">

 Empowering Parents: to lern to use computers

-The "Empowering Parents" project is an innovative initiative that seeks to bridge the digital gap by empowering parents with essential computer skills.
-It recognizes the importance of parental involvement in students' education and creates a supportive learning environment for parents to engage with their children's education.
-By providing basic to intermediate computer literacy skills, this project enhances digital skills that align with the technological advancements of today's society.
+The "Empowering Parents" project is a groundbreaking initiative dedicated to closing the digital divide by providing crucial computer skills to parents.
+Recognizing the pivotal role parents play in their children's education, the project creates a nurturing learning environment to facilitate their engagement.
+Focused on delivering basic to intermediate computer literacy skills, the project equips parents with the digital knowledge needed to navigate today's technological landscape.

-I had the opportunity to be a part of this beautiful project and was able to assist and teach high school parents to learn to use computers.
-We helped parents boost their confidence in utilizing computer technology and reinforce their learning through regular workshops, online learning modules, community events, and hands-on training sessions.
-The project also educates parents on online safety practices for themselves and their children, thus promoting digital safety.
+In my role within this impactful project, I had the privilege of actively contributing to the teaching and assistance provided to high school parents learning to use computers.
+Our efforts aimed to boost their confidence in utilizing technology, with a comprehensive approach involving workshops, online modules, community events, and hands-on training sessions.
+An integral aspect of the project involves educating parents on online safety practices, fostering awareness of digital safety for both themselves and their children.

-By creating a supportive community, the project establishes a platform for parents to connect, share experiences, and support each other in their computer literacy journey through peer-to-peer learning and mentorship.
-The program evaluates and assesses the impact of the project through pre-and-post assessments, feedback surveys, and monitoring engagement.
+The project goes beyond skill development; it fosters a sense of community among parents.
+Through peer-to-peer learning and mentorship, a supportive platform is established for parents to connect, share experiences, and bolster each other on their computer literacy journey.
+Continuous assessment through pre-and-post evaluations, feedback surveys, and engagement monitoring ensures the project's impact is effectively measured.

-The project requires the collaboration of workshop facilitators or trainers with expertise in computer literacy, access to devices for hands-on training, an online learning platform or website for module delivery, collaboration with teachers and school staff, and proper promotional materials and communication channels to reach parents.

-The program aims to achieve sustainability by establishing partnerships with local organizations and volunteers encouraging a train-the-trainer model where participants can become mentors for future sessions.
-In the long run, this project aims to create a more inclusive and digitally connected school community by empowering parents with computer literacy skills.
+For successful implementation, collaboration with workshop facilitators, access to devices, an online learning platform, coordination with school staff, and robust promotional strategies are essential.
+The program's sustainability is emphasized through partnerships with local organizations, volunteer involvement, and a train-the-trainer model, empowering participants to become mentors for future sessions.
+Ultimately, the "Empowering Parents" project envisions a more inclusive and digitally connected school community shaped by the empowerment of parents with essential computer literacy skills.